English, PDF, 2,637kb

 The National Contact Points for the OECD Guidelines for Multinational Enterprises (the Guidelines) are set up by governments adhering to the Guidelines.
 One of their main roles is to assist in the resolution of issues arising from alleged non-observance of the Guidelines.
 This manual explains this role.

 This project aims to better understand how aid can leverage private investment in Africa’s infrastructure.
 Given the importance of investment in this sector, it analyses how aid can help African governments improve the enabling environment and mitigating the risks to investors.

 English, , 517kb

-This report covers investment measures taken between 1 September 2009 and 14 February 2010.
-Information presented in this report has also been used for a joint report by WTO, OECD and UNCTAD, released on 8 March 2010, in response to the G20 Leaders' request for public reporting on their adherence to their trade and investment policy commitments.
+This report covers investment measures taken between 1 November 2011 and 29 February 2012.
+Information presented in this report has also been used for two joint reports by WTO, OECD and UNCTAD, released on 24 May and 25 October 2011, respectively, in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.

 Zambia is one of the dynamic growth poles of Southern Africa and this Review highlights its progress in implementing its policy framework for investment and identifies some remaining challenges faced by the government.